spldeolin/allison1875/README.md

 # *Allison 1875*

-> 「 *Dedicated to allison, I cannot say no more* 」
+> 「 *Dedicated to allison, I cannot say anymore* 」

 *Allison 1875* is a no-code-pollutional Java source code analyzing and transforming toolkit.